scheckley/bank_fraud_tensor/README.md

 I also explored a more traditional ML approach using scikit learn and documented this in scratch-scikit.

-I have managed to achieve 96% accuracy using linear regression which I can't beat with other methods (so far).
-Training time is a few minutes on a 2017 MacBook Pro and the pickled model file is ~7kb, making this (in my opinion) an efficient solution.
+I have managed to achieve 98.5% accuracy using XGBoost which, at time of writing, I can't beat with other methods such as linear regression and stochastic gradient descent.

+Training time is a few minutes on a 2017 MacBook Pro and the pickled model file is ~2mb, making this (in my opinion) an efficient solution.